nes-lab/shepherd/software/kernel-module/src/pru_sync_process.md

 ## Main Goal

 - synchronize system time with pru
-- adapting period length of loop (like PLL)
+- adapting period length of loop (like PLL) via clock-skewing
+- see python-simulation for details regarding PLL & PI-Tuning

+## Mechanism High Level Init

+- PRU1 signals ready-to-start with sync-reset-message
+- kMod reacts by sending a TS for the next interrupt
+- PRU1 sets TS on interrupt and starts main-loop

-## Mechanism High level
+## Mechanism High level Runtime

-- Kernel sends pseudo-interrupt to PRU for taking a counter-snapshot
+- Kernel sends pseudo-interrupt to PRU1 for taking a counter-snapshot
-  - kernel does this to a specific time
-  - while pru should be idle, but period is almost over, TODO
+  - both, kMod and PRU, take a timestamp
 - PRU sends current period-counter1 and switches to "reply pending"
-- Kernel TODO
+- Kernel feeds the TS-difference into a PI-Controller and calculates a value for clock-correction
-- PRU waits for response message (every cmp1-reset)
+- PRU waits for response message to adjust clock-skew
-  - hard set next buffer-timestamp

-## Kernel

-## PRU1

-PRU1
-receive_sync_reply()
-send_sync_request()